Bobby Bartlett

 Certified 2018 | Currently Unavailable for Tours

 Jim Beckman first fell in love with Harpers Ferry over twenty-five years ago when visiting the Park as an active-duty Army officer.
 Even though Jim has been a university professor in Florida for the last several decades, Jim nevertheless continues to spend significant periods of time each year in Harpers Ferry and owns a former Armory worker’s home in town that was built in 1847.
-Jim’s background as a full-time university-level educator includes service on the Staff & Faculty of the U.S. Military Academy at West Point (1994-1996), an Associate Professor at the University of Tampa (2000-2011), and most recently, as a Professor at the University of Central Florida (2011-Present).
-He has degrees from the University of Tampa, Ohio State University and Georgetown University.
+Jim’s background as a full-time university-level educator includes service on the Staff & Faculty of the U.S. Military Academy at West Point (1994-1996), as an Associate Professor at the University of Tampa (2000-2011), and most recently, as a Professor at the University of Central Florida (2011-Present).
+He has degrees from the University of Tampa, Ohio State University, and Georgetown University.
 Jim was also selected as an Artist in Residence for the Harpers Ferry National Park in 2001 and researched Storer College during his Park residency.

 Jim also enjoys the inspirational Park setting to complete a variety of different research and writing projects.
 Jim has authored numerous articles about many aspects of Harpers Ferry’s history, including multiple publications dealing with topics such as John Brown, John Brown's Raid, John Brown's Trial, Storer College, the U.S. Armory and Arsenal at Harpers Ferry, African American history in Harpers Ferry, as well as articles on the Civil War generally.
 Additionally, two of Jim’s published books are about Harpers Ferry's history.
-One book is a pictorial history of Harpers Ferry utilizing 195 vintage photographs and antique postcard images to portray various historical events which occurred in town (Harpers Ferry, Arcadia Publishing 2006).
+One book is a pictorial history of Harpers Ferry, utilizing 195 vintage photographs and antique postcard images to portray various historical events which occurred in town (Harpers Ferry, Arcadia Publishing 2006).
 The second book covers the creation, evolution, and history of the National Park at Harpers Ferry, and contains 199 vintage images (Harpers Ferry National Historical Park, Arcadia Publishing 2020).

 Andrew Corl